 Authenticity of rosewood oil

 Certainly there is no question about the necessity and high demand for rosewood oil by a multitude of industries worldwide.
-Unfortunately, the high demand does not meet the supply.
+Unfortunately, the high demand is not met by the supply.
 It was reported in 2011 that more than 2 million rosewood trees have been destroyed, and population numbers continue to decline.
 It is estimated that for ~40 tons of oil, about 4,000 whole trees are annually harvested without signs of regeneration (Varty, 1998; Souza et al., 2011; Ablard, K. personal observation March, 2017).

 Since the 1960s, exploitation levels have declined with increased use of synthetic linalool, but not nearly enough to prevent the unsustainable and illegal harvesting of rosewood, and illegal production and trade of its oil.
 For example, it was announced on September 18th, 2017 that Young Living, an essential oil company, “pleaded guilty in federal court to federal misdemeanor charges regarding its illegal trafficking of rosewood oil and spikenard oil [spikenard is critically endangered on the IUCN redlist] in violation of the Lacey Act and the Endangered Species Act.”